Department of Mathematics

 MATH 4342 Algebraic Structures 3 SCH (3-0)

 An intensive axiomatic study of groups, rings, polynomial rings, fields and modules, along with their principal substructures.
 Emphasis on classification and structure theorems.
-Prerequisite: 6 hours of advanced mathematics or consent from instructor.
+Prerequisite: 6 hours of hours of advanced mathematics, including MATH 3325.

 MATH 4351 Mathematical Theory of Games 3 SCH (3-0)